 Does Mars have plate tectonics?

-Not now, although it may have early in its history.
+Not now, although perhaps it did early in its history.
 The strongest evidence lies in striped patterns of magnetism in parts of the southern highlands.
-These resemble similar patterns on Earth’s sea floors that do result from plate tectonic motions.
+These resemble similar patterns on Earth’s sea floors that were caused by plate tectonic motions.

 Is there life on Mars?